-2, respectively.
-Although LPD-C uses an approximate estimation method, its estimates of λ{gk} 's agree closely with their true values, even at low values of Δ .
-After estimating \hat{p}{gk} 's from φ{sgk} 's, we obtain $t{gk} = \mathcal{F}{t_3}^{-1}(\hat{p}{gk})$, where \mathcal{F}{t_3} is the cumulative distribution function of the standard t-distribution with 3 degrees of freedom (see Section 2.2).
+After estimating $\hat{p}{gk}$ 's from $\hat{\phi}{sgk}$ 's, we obtain $t{gk} = \mathcal{F}{t_3}^{-1}(\hat{p}{gk})$ , where $\mathcal{F}{t_3}$ is the cumulative distribution function of the central t-distribution with 3 degrees of freedom (see Section 2.2).
 We apply empirical Bayes hypothesis testing to the columns of T, which correspond to processes, and select genes that are non-null, that are in the right tail, and that have a locfdr of 0.
-The selected genes belong to their processes, and hence to the corresponding gene-subsets, with high probability.
+The selected genes belong to their processes, and hence to the corresponding genesubsets, with high probability.
+Figure 2 shows the proportion of true positive genes, grouped as subsets, selected by LPD-C depending on the number of genes G and $\Delta$ .
+It shows that, for G = 2000 and 20,000, as $\Delta$ increases, the proportion of true positive genes respectively selected in the two gene-subsets by LPD-C increases to 1.

-3.1.2 Results of EdgeR, LPD-C, and SPLDA LPD-C selects genes grouped in subsets, but EdgeR and SPLDA do not; therefore, we compare overall gene selection of LPD-C with that of EdgeR and SPLDA.
+3.1.2 Comparison of results obtained using EdgeR, LPD-C, and SPLDA.

+LPD-C selects genes grouped in subsets, but EdgeR and SPLDA do not; therefore, we compare overall gene selection of LPD-C with that of EdgeR and SPLDA.
 Unlike LPD-C, both EdgeR and SPLDA select genes based on a response variable.
-We define a response variable (Y)that is 1 for the first ten samples and is 2 for samples 11 and 12, and EdgeR selects genes that are differentially expressed between samples with Y = 1 and Y = 2.
-Similarly, SPLDA finds a sparse list of genes that can classify samples as Y = 1 or Y = 2 based on their expression while minimizing the cross-validation (CV) error for classification.
+We define a response variable (Y) that is 1 for the first ten samples and is 2 for samples 11 and 12, and EdgeR selects genes that are differentially expressed between samples with Y=1 and Y=2.
+Similarly, SPLDA finds a sparse list of genes that can classify samples as Y=1 or Y=2 based on their expression while minimizing the cross-validation (CV) error for classification.
 We use edgeR package (Robinson et al., 2010) for EdgeR and PoiClaClu package (Witten, 2011) for SPLDA.
 We obtain the gene-wise p-values for differential expression using edgeR, correct for multiple comparisons using the Benjamini-Hochberg (BH) procedure (Benjamini and Hochberg, 1995), and choose the genes that corresponded to 200 smallest BH corrected p-values.
-For SPLDA, we choose the tuning parameters depending on G and Δ so that it select 200 genes.
+Because PoiClaClu uses CV to select the tuning parameters and requires minimum 4 samples, which is infeasible in our simulation, we instead choose the tuning parameters depending on G and $\Delta$ that select 200 genes.
+These modified gene selection criteria for EdgeR and SPLDA facilitate better comparison of their results with LPD-C.

-Figure 1 shows the true positive and false discovery proportions for EdgeR, LPD-C, and SPLDA at different values of G and Δ .
-The proportion of true positives selected by LPD-C increases with Δ when G = 2000 and 20,000; however, the proportion of false discoveries are much higher than their expected value when G =20,000.
-This observation is expected because the number of nonnull genes are 200 for both G = 2000 and 20,000, and the apparent increase in true positives when G = 20,000 comes at the cost of increased false discoveries.
+Figure 3 shows the true positive and false discovery proportions for EdgeR, LPD-C, and SPLDA at different values of G and $\Delta$ .
+The proportion of true positives selected by LPD-C increases with $\Delta$ when G=2000 and 20,000; however, the proportion of false discoveries are much higher than their expected value when G=20,000.
+This observation is expected because the number of non-null genes are 200 for both G=2000 and 20,000, and the apparent increase in true positives when G=20,000 comes at the cost of increased false discoveries.

 The true positive proportions for both EdgeR and SPLDA behave similar to that in LPD-C, but their values are lower than that of LPD-C. The false discovery proportions of SPLDA and LPD-C are much higher than that of EdgeR when G = 20,000.
-This observation for EdgeR is an artifact our gene selection procedure that only selects the first 200 genes based on the ascending order of p-values; however, the proportion of false discoveries of EdgeR when G = 20,000 is also much higher than those shown in Figure 1 when genes are selected based on the standard FDR cutoff 0.05.
+This observation for EdgeR is an artifact our gene selection procedure that only selects the first 200 genes based on the ascending order of p-values; however, the proportion of false discoveries of EdgeR when G = 20,000 is also much higher than those shown in Figure 3 when genes are selected based on the standard FDR cutoff 0.05.